Mahindra Major: Engine and Performance

 The Major replaced the CJ500D/CL550 models and was placed below the posher Mahindra Thar.
-The wheelbase is 91 in and the track is up three inches to 51 in.
+The wheelbase is 91 in and the track is increased by three inches to 51 in.

 Production ceased on 1 October 2010, and was reported as the last flat fender jeep to go out of production in the world.
+It is replaced by the Mahindra Thar.